FelixdelasPozas/VideoTranscoderForChromecast/readme.md

 - [Repository information](#repository-information)

 # Description
-Music Transcoder To MP3 is a cross-platform tool to transcode music files from multiple formats (music files, audio track of video files and module files) to MP3 format.
+Simple transcoder program to transcode video files to formats supported by Chromescast devices.

+** TODO **

 ## Options
 The tool can be configured: